abdellahaarab/book-catalogue/README.md

 ## Installation

 1. Make sure you have Node.js installed on your computer.
-2. Clone this repository: `git clone <repository_url>`
+2. Clone this repository: `git clone https://github.com/abdellahaarab/book-catalogue.git`
-3. Navigate to the project directory: `cd book-management-app`
+3. Navigate to the project directory: `cd book-catalogue`
 4. Install dependencies: `npm install`

 ## Usage